Who Is Ozzy Osbourne?

 In 2015 the band announced plans for one final tour, fittingly dubbed The End.
 The following year they also released an album of that name, comprised of unreleased tracks from 13 and several live performances.
 The tour wrapped up in the band members' hometown of Birmingham in February 2017.

 One year later, Osbourne announced the dates for the North American leg of No More Tours 2, the final tour of his career.
 Although he noted that he wanted to spend more time with his family, the legendary headbanger insisted that he wasn't retiring as a musician, and would continue playing smaller gigs and remaining involved with Ozzfest.

-In May 2016, Sharon and Ozzy announced their plans to divorce after more than three decades together.
-According to US Weekly, the split came after Sharon learned of Ozzy's alleged affair with a celebrity hair stylist.
+In May 2016, Sharon and Osbourne announced their plans to divorce after more than three decades together.
+According to Us Weekly, the split came after Sharon learned of Osbourne's alleged affair with a celebrity hairstylist.
 However, two months later the couple that had endured so many ups and downs together decided to try to make the relationship work.
-In July, Ozzy, appearing on Good Morning America with their son, Jack, said the marriage was not over.
+In July, Osbourne, appearing on Good Morning America with their son, Jack, said the marriage was not over.
 “It’s just a bump in the road,” he said.
 "It's back on track again.”

 Around that time, father and son also returned to the familiar realm of reality TV with Ozzy & Jack's World Detour.
-Airing on the History Channel, World Detour captured the two globetrotters visiting both iconic landmarks and off-the-beaten-path attractions.
-The popularity of the show led to a follow-up season, which debuted on A&E on November 8, 2017 and later, a third season in June 2018.
+Lasting three seasons, the show captured the two globetrotters visiting both iconic landmarks and off-the-beaten-path attractions.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!